On Writing ‘Rules’

-One thing that never goes away is the mythical notion that there are “rules” to this writing lark.
+One thing that never goes away is the mythical notion that there are writing ‘rules’.

-So here’s a round up of some of the insights and philosophies I’ve had rammed home to me (fnar) in my own career, time and time again.
+So here’s a round-up of some of the insights and philosophies I’ve had rammed home to me (fnar) in my own career, time and time again.
 Do any resonate with you?
-Let me know in the comments.
-And remember, if you like this post please share it on your social media profiles and check out my screenwriting books.

 1) Don’t be boring

-We hear this is the *only* true rule a lot.
+We hear this is possibly one of the only true writing ‘rules’ a lot.
 Meh.
 This is more of a loose guideline really, cuz one wo/man’s “boring” is another’s AWESOME.
 What’s more, just ‘cos you don’t like it?
 Doesn’t mean it’s automatically shit, or the target audience is stupid.
 Forget this at your peril.
-MORE: All About Audience: Who Is Your Script FOR?

 2) Great format/editing = great craft?
 NOPE